 There have been relatively few published studies of population-based incidence of myeloid neoplasms worldwide, with most assessing rates by gender but few including descriptions by race/ethnicity.
 Accounting for differences in disease classifications and distinct time periods of study, a male predominace is also generally described, with some exceptions.
-Among cases in the Haematological Malignancy Research Network diagnosed during 2004-2008 in the U.K., the overall male-to-female rate ratio of AML was 1.1, ranging from 1.9 for AML with core binding factor (e.g., AML with t(8;21) and AML with inv(16)) <1.0 for AML with MLL (11q23), therapy-related AML, and AML with t(15;17) (Smith et al, 2009).
-In the European HAEMACARE project, a male predominance (based on crude rates) was most notable in the nonspecific AML group (not otherwise specified) and only a slight male predominance was apparent for AML with multilineage dysplasia and evolving from MDS, whereas incidence of AML with recurrent genetic abnormalities predominated slightly among females compared to males (Sant et al, 2010).
-Similarly, in Burgundy, France, AML cases diagnosed during 1980-2004 and classified according to the WHO 2001 classification demonstrated a male predominance for most subtypes of AML, not otherwise specified, whereas AML with cytogenetic abnormalities predominated among females (male-to-female IR ratio 0.95), largely attributed to AML with t(8;21) and AML with t(15;17) (Maynadie et al, 2011).
+Among cases in the Haematological Malignancy Research Network diagnosed during 2004-2008 in the U.K., the overall male-to-female rate ratio of AML was 1.1, ranging from 1.9 for AML with core binding factor (e.g., AML with t(8;21) and AML with inv(16)) <1.0 for AML with MLL (11q23), therapy-related AML, and AML with t(15;17) (Smith et al., 2009).
+In the European HAEMACARE project, a male predominance (based on crude rates) was most notable in the nonspecific AML group (not otherwise specified) and only a slight male predominance was apparent for AML with multilineage dysplasia and evolving from MDS, whereas incidence of AML with recurrent genetic abnormalities predominated slightly among females compared to males (Sant et al., 2010).
+Similarly, in Burgundy, France, AML cases diagnosed during 1980-2004 and classified according to the WHO 2001 classification demonstrated a male predominance for most subtypes of AML, not otherwise specified, whereas AML with cytogenetic abnormalities predominated among females (male-to-female IR ratio 0.95), largely attributed to AML with t(8;21) and AML with t(15;17) (Maynadie et al., 2011).

 Internationally, population-based incidence patterns for MDS by subtype should be interpreted with caution given changing classification schemes over time, as noted above.
-Among the SEER cancer registries, assessment of incidence rates by subtype of MDS is limited due to the majority of cases being categorized as MDS, unclassifiable or NOS (Table 1).
-As with other myeloid malignancies (Craig et al, 2012), underreporting of MDS to cancer registries has been described (McQuilten et al, 2014), but in addition underdiagnosis is suspected based on many cases of nonspecific anemia that may not undergo evaluation or may not receive a definitive diagnosis (Goldberg et al, 2010, Cogle, 2015).
-Considering these caveats, MDS incidence rates in the U.S. (Table 1) were higher among males than females, overall and by race, and across all subtypes, with the exception of MDS with associated 5q deletion.
-For MDS overall, a similar male predominance was observed in the HAEMACARE (Sant et al, 2010) database and in the Haematological Malignancy Research Network (Smith et al, 2009, Smith et al, 2011).
+Among the SEER cancer registries, assessment of incidence rates by subtype of MDS is limited due to the majority of cases being categorized as MDS, unclassifiable or NOS (Table 38-1).
+As with other myeloid malignancies (Craig et al., 2012), underreporting of MDS to cancer registries has been described (McQuilten et al., 2014), but in addition underdiagnosis is suspected based on many cases of nonspecific anemia that may not undergo evaluation or may not receive a definitive diagnosis (Goldberg et al., 2010, Cogle, 2015).
+Considering these caveats, MDS incidence rates in the U.S. (Table 38-1) were higher among males than females, overall and by race, and across all subtypes, with the exception of MDS with associated 5q deletion.
+For MDS overall, a similar male predominance was observed in the HAEMACARE (Sant et al., 2010) database and in the Haematological Malignancy Research Network (Smith et al., 2009, Smith et al., 2011).

 In the U.S., MPN incidence rates were highest for total CML (IR = 1.69), polycythemia vera (IR = 1.51), and essential thrombocythemia (IR = 1.33).
 Across all races, incidence of MPN and MDS/MPN subtypes was higher among males than females, with the notable exception of essential thrombocythemia, which was associated with significantly lower incidence among males than females.
-In the HAEMACARE database, where MPN were grouped somewhat differently than in Table 1, as a group, MPN crude incidence rates were higher among males (IR = 3.5) than females (IR = 3.18), with the greatest gender disparity noted for CML, in contrast to other specified MPN subtypes considered as a group (Sant et al, 2010).
-In the U.K., CML and primary myelofibrosis were both associated with nearly 2-fold higher incidence rates among males than females in the Haematological Malignancy Research Network in contrast to chronic myeloproliferative neoplasm (ICD-O-3 code 9960) which was associated with a significantly lower incidence rate among males than females (Smith et al, 2009).
+In the HAEMACARE database, where MPN were grouped somewhat differently than in Table 38-1, as a group, MPN crude incidence rates were higher among males (IR = 3.5) than females (IR = 3.18), with the greatest gender disparity noted for CML, in contrast to other specified MPN subtypes considered as a group (Sant et al., 2010).
+In the U.K., CML and primary myelofibrosis were both associated with nearly 2-fold higher incidence rates among males than females in the Haematological Malignancy Research Network in contrast to chronic myeloproliferative neoplasm (ICD-O-3 code 9960) which was associated with a significantly lower incidence rate among males than females (Smith et al., 2009).